cjmartin/launchcalendar.org/_posts/2025-05-13-falcon-9-starlink-group-6-83.md

 description: >-
   SpaceX launches the Starlink Group 6-83 mission from LC-39A at Kennedy Space Center, deploying 28 Starlink v2 Mini satellites for its broadband constellation.
-Falcon 9 booster B1067 achieves a record 28th flight as SpaceX continues its rapid launch cadence.
+Falcon 9 booster B1067 achieves a record 28th flight and lands on 'Just Read the Instructions' as SpaceX continues its rapid launch cadence.
 tags:
   - Falcon 9
   - Starlink